Dinoponera: Species

+Distribution

-DistributionDinoponera is a strictly South American genus, and has been found from montane rainforest on the eastern slope of the Andes in Peru, Ecuador and Colombia to savannah and lowland rainforest in Brazil, Guyana, south through Bolivia, Paraguay and Argentina.
+Dinoponera is a strictly South American genus, and has been found from montane rainforest on the eastern slope of the Andes in Peru, Ecuador and Colombia to savannah and lowland rainforest in Brazil, Guyana, south through Bolivia, Paraguay and Argentina.
 Dinoponera australis, known from Bolivia, Brazil, Paraguay and Argentina, has the widest known range of all Dinoponera species.

+Size

-SizeDinoponera contains one of the largest species of ants in the world, with female Dinoponera gigantea specimens measuring 3–4 cm in length.
-Size is the most obvious character distinguishing Dinoponera from other genera.
+Dinoponera contains one of the largest species of ants in the world, with female Dinoponera gigantea specimens measuring 3–4 cm in length.
+Size is the most obvious characteristic distinguishing Dinoponera from other genera.
 The only other ants with a worker caste approaching this size are Paraponera clavata (the bullet ant) and the larger Pachycondyla such as P. crassinoda, P. impressa and P. villosa.
-Paraponera clavata is easily separated by its anvil-shaped petiole with a spine on the ventral surface, highly sculptured body and deep antennal scrobes.
+Paraponera clavata is easily identified by its anvil-shaped petiole with a spine on the ventral surface, highly sculptured body and deep antennal scrobes.
 Pachycondyla is regarded as the sister taxa to Dinoponera.
 Dinoponera, in addition to their size, are distinguishable from Pachycondyla by the presence of two laterally projecting clypeal teeth and rows of spines on the pygidium and hypopygidium.

+Reproduction

-ReproductionDinoponera is one of the roughly 10 ponerine genera in which some species have secondarily lost the typical morphologically specialized queen caste for a reproductive worker known as a gamergate.
-Conflict over dominance is intense in colonies with younger workers usually joining a linear hierarchy of one to five workers depending on colony size.
-The gamergate, or alpha female has the highest ranking.
+Dinoponera is one of the roughly 10 ponerine genera in which some species have secondarily lost the typical morphologically specialized queen caste for a reproductive worker known as a gamergate.
+Conflict over dominance is intense in colonies, with younger workers usually joining a linear hierarchy of one to five workers depending on colony size.
+The gamergate, or alpha female, has the highest ranking.
 The alpha female mates with non-nestmate males at night at the entrance of the nest.
-After copulation the female bites through the male's gaster to release herself and pulls out the genital capsule which acts as a temporary sperm plug.
+After copulation the female bites through the male's gaster to release herself and pulls out the genital capsule, which acts as a temporary sperm plug.
 After mating the female is unreceptive to other males and remains monandrous.
 The gamergate maintains dominance with ritualized behaviors such as antennal boxing and biting, "blocking", as well as gaster rubbing and curling.

-Alpha females may "sting smear" a competing female with secretions from the Dufour's gland, triggering the lower ranking workers to immobilize the marked female.
-Subordinate females (beta, gamma, or delta) may produce unfertilized eggs but these are usually consumed by the alpha female in a form of "queen policing".
+Alpha females may "sting smear" a competing female with secretions from the Dufour's gland, triggering the lower-ranking workers to immobilize the marked female.
+Subordinate females (beta, gamma or delta) may produce unfertilized eggs but these are usually consumed by the alpha female in a form of "queen policing".

-Males are born throughout most of the year in tropical species, however Dinoponera australis which lives in the more temperate south was found to only produce males in May–July.
+Males are born throughout most of the year in tropical species; however, Dinoponera australis, which lives in the more temperate south, was found to produce males only in May–July.
 When the alpha declines reproductively or dies, she is replaced by a high-ranking worker.